Alkan3909/gimp-autocomplete-scheme-api/README.md

 ### Installation

-Download the package: https://github.com/civAnimal/gimp-autocomplete-scheme-api/archive/master.zip After extraction, copy `gimp-autocomplete-scheme-api` folder to Sublime Text's installed packages folder.
+Download the package: https://github.com/civAnimal/gimp-autocomplete-scheme-api/archive/master.zip After extraction, copy `gimp-autocomplete-scheme-api` folder to Sublime Text's _Packages_ folder.
 You can locate this folder from Sublime Text by using the menu command: _Preferences_ → _Browse Packages_.

 ### Notes